ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

 ## 6.0 Overall Method

-This method firstly identifies if a given totals and components relationship has not been satisfied.
+This method firstly identifies if a given totals and components relationship has not been satisfied for a given contributor in the target period.
 If so, the method will determine whether the difference observed is within an acceptable tolerance.
  This tolerance is determined in one of three different ways: